florian/hnsaver/README.md

 - The star means I clicked on the story
 - The check means I saw the story before
 - Stories that I've never seen before won't be greyed out

+## What it doesn't do

+- Upvoting and commenting isn't logged
+- Only the titles of stories are logged, URLs or submitters aren't